russelltankaimin/tankaimin/nus.md

 1. MA4260 - Stochastic Operations Research
 2. MA4275 - Mathematics for Reinforcement Learning
 3. HS2914 - How to get Machines and Humans to Talk to each other
 4. ST4234 - Bayesian Statistics
+5. CS5340 - Uncertainty Modelling in A.I

 ## Others